Multi-photon entanglement and interferometry: Photonic qubits and linear optics

-Quantum interference may occur also entirely due to indistinguishability of particles.
-We shall present this for photons, i.e., bosons.
-One can obtain all effects due to the indistinguishability by suitable symmetrization of the amplitudes for elementary processes, in which we do not know which particle ended up in a given final state (for bosons amplitudes do not change sign when particles are interchanged).
-However it is much more convenient to use the formalism of bosonic creation and annihilation operators (see subsection~\ref{sec:Fock}), as its algebra directly takes into account the symmetrization.
-Here we shall present the most elementary optical effect due to the indistiguishability of photons, the Hong-Ou-Mandel interference behind a beamsplitter.
+Quantum interference\footnote{See Mandel (1999) for a review on a series of pioneering parametric down-conversion experiment revealing quantum effects in one-photon and two-photon interference.
+Our present review can be treated as a direct continuation of Mandel's one.} may occur also entirely due to indistinguishability of particles.
+We shall describe this phenomenon in the case of photons, i.e., bosons.
+One can obtain all effects due to indistinguishability by a suitable symmetrization of the amplitudes for elementary processes, for which we do not know which particle ended up in which final state (for bosons amplitudes do not change sign when particles are interchanged).
+However it is much more convenient to use the formalism of bosonic creation and annihilation operators, as its algebra directly takes into account the symmetrization.
+Here we shall present the most elementary optical effect due to the indistinguishability of photons, the Hong-Ou-Mandel interference (Hong, Ou and Mandel, 1987) behind a 50:50 BS.

-As we have seen previously, upon reflection off a symmetric 50:50 beamsplitter (with input modes $a_{1}$ and $a_{2}$ and output modes $b_{1}$ and $b_{2}$) a photon picks a phase shift $i$.
-Thus, if we have two spectrally identical photons each hitting at the same moment an opposite input port of the beamsplitter, the initial state $\hat{a}_{1}^{\dagger}\hat{a}_{2}^{\dagger }|\Omega\rangle$, where $1,2$ denote the input ports, is transformed into
+As we have seen previously, upon reflection off a symmetric 50:50 BS a photon picks a phase shift $i$.
+Denote the input modes as $a$ and $b$ and output modes as $c$ and $d$.
+If we have two spectrally identical photons (of the same polarization) each entering at exactly the same moment an opposite input port of the BS, the initial state $\hat{a}^{\dagger}\hat{b}^{\dagger}|\Omega\rangle$, is transformed into

-Since $i^{2}=-1$, this results in the cancellation of the two terms, which describe the cases in which each photon exits by a different exit port (the exit port reachable via transmission from the given input port shares the index with it).
-This cancellation occurs due to the assumed perfect indistinguishability of the two photons ($\hat{a}_{1}\hat{a}_{2}=\hat{a} _{2}\hat{a}_{1}$).
-The final state reads $i\frac{1}{{2}}[(\hat{a}_{1} ^{\dagger})^{2}+(\hat{a}_{2}^{\dagger})^{2}]|\Omega\rangle$, namely, the two photons will exit the BS at the same output port---the so-called photon's bunching effect due to the bosonic character of photons, and there are no coincidences between the output ports.

-The fourth-order interference of two photons described above constitutes the basis of the Hong-Ou-Mandel dip in coincidence recording between two single-photon detectors in modes $b_{1}$ and $b_{2}$ as function of the flight time difference of the incident photons; no coincidence can be observed for zero flight time difference for the usual symmetric spatial state of the two photons.\footnote{The two incident photons can also be in an antisymmetric spatial state (which occurs if the two-photon polarization state is also antisymmetric).
-In this case, the two amplitudes interfere constructively.
-This results in the two photons always exiting in separate beams for zero flight time difference (antibunching), namely, a coincidence peak (instead of dip) appears here.}